sharpcode-it/SharpRedisMonitor/README.md

  * [Setting up Git for Windows and connecting to GitHub](http://help.github.com/win-set-up-git/)
  * [Forking a GitHub repository](http://help.github.com/fork-a-repo/)
  * [The simple guide to GIT guide](http://rogerdudler.github.com/git-guide/)
- * [Open an issue](https://github.com/engineering87/CoreRedisStats/issues) if you encounter a bug or have a suggestion for improvements/features
+ * [Open an issue](https://github.com/sharpcode-it/SharpRedisMonitor/issues) if you encounter a bug or have a suggestion for improvements/features

 ### Licensee
-CoreRedisStats source code is available under MIT License, see license in the source.
+SharpRedisMonitor source code is available under MIT License, see license in the source.

-### Contact
-Please contact at francesco.delre.87[at]gmail.com for any details.